ardamavi/Dog-Cat-Classifier/README.md

 ### Adding new train dataset:
 If you want to add new dataset to datasets, you create a directory and rename what you want to add category (like 'cat' or 'phone').

-If you want to add a new training image to previously category datasets, you add a image(suggested minimum image size: 64x64) to about category directory and if you have `npy` files in `Data` folder delete `npy_train_data` folder.
+If you want to add a new training image to previously category datasets, you add a image to about category directory and if you have `npy` files in `Data` folder delete `npy_train_data` folder.

 Note: We work on 64x64 image also if you use bigger or smaller, program will automatically return to 64x64.